overturetool/overturetool.github.io/_workshops/16th-Overture-Workshop.md

 ---
 # THE 16TH OVERTURE WORKSHOP

+The 16th Overture Workshop will be held on Saturday 14 July 2018 in association with the [Federated Logic Conference (FLoC) 2018](http://www.floc2018.org/) and the [22nd International Symposium on Formal Methods (FM 2018)](http://www.fmeurope.org/?p=613).

 ## LOCATION AND REGISTRATION

-Preliminary proceedings are available [here](16/floc_overture16_proceedings_collated.pdf).

 **Location: Oxford University, United Kingdom**

 _Room TBC_ (either the Maths and Blavatnik buildings): <http://www.floc2018.org/venues/>

-Please register for the workshop via <http://www.floc2018.org/register/> and consider booking your travel and accommodation early as the workshop is in the busy tourist season in Oxford.
-Acoomodation details can be found at <http://www.floc2018.org/accommodation/>.
+Please register for the workshop via <http://www.floc2018.org/register/> Early registration is now closed, but you can still register for £110 / £95 (regular / student) until Monday 25, or £165 / £150 on the day.
+Accomodation details can be found at <http://www.floc2018.org/accommodation/>.

+Preliminary proceedings are available [here](16/floc_overture16_proceedings_collated.pdf).

 ## PROGRAMME